-Chocolate Mocha Mousse is creamy, decadent mousse that’s full of chocolate and espresso flavor.
-It’s a quick, no-bake that’s sure to impress!
+Chocolate Mocha Mousse is creamy, decadent chocolate mousse recipe that’s full of chocolate and espresso flavor.
+It’s a quick, no-bake dessert that’s sure to impress!

 While the yolks are cooked, the egg whites are not.
 Simply separate the eggs when they’re cold, and let the egg whites stand until they’re room temperature.
 To get them to room temperature more quickly, you can also heat them in a double boiler just until they’re lukewarm.

 When whipping your egg whites, you want to whip just the whites on medium speed until frothy, then add the sugar a little at a time while the mixer is still running.

 Increase the speed to medium high, and whip the whites they’re stiff but still glossy.
 The best test is to dip the wire whip into the whites, turn it right side up, and if the whites stand straight up, they’re ready.

 Those fluffy, beautiful whites get folded gently into our chocolate mixture, and while it looks good enough to eat already, there’s one more thing to do. 😉

 Since we’re making classic mousse, we get to go gangbusters and fold in some fresh whipped cream, too.
 Save about 1/2 cup for garnish, and fold the rest gently into the mousse.
 Now it’s creamy, rich, and everything in between.

 I’m not into super rich food, so while I call this a rich dessert, it’s not too rich.
 Which is why I love it so. 🙂